Ergobaby

 During the day, it’s relatively easy to distinguish the cause of their crying, but at night, when we can also be tired and confused, it can often be more challenging.
 Babies wake frequently at night, especially in the early months, because they require a feed, a nappy change, or simply want reassurance and comfort.
 However, some babies also cry during sleep itself, which can be confusing and concerning for parents.

 It’s important to understand that in the early months, waking and crying at night is perfectly normal.
 Babies have many needs during the night, and waking up to meet those needs is a healthy, normal part of their development.
+If your baby wakes up crying, it could be that they’re hungry or uncomfortable, and responding to those basic

 Would you like to win a spook-tacular Ergobaby bundle worth over £1,000?
 We've turned our website into a pumpkin patch... find all six hidden pumpkins for your chance to win!